 From the Teifi Valley in west Wales, this Traditional Welsh Caerphilly is moist and crumbly with a delicate flavour and fresh lemony notes.
 Made by Caws Teifi it is a cheese steeped in Welsh heritage, taking its name from the town where the cheese originated, eight miles north of Cardiff.
 Production of Caerphilly cheese dates back to the early 19th Century when it was a popular food for local miners.
 Since 2018 Traditional Welsh Caerphilly (or Caerffili in Welsh) has enjoyed Protected Geographical Indication (PGI) status similar to Champagne and Melton Mowbray pork pies.
 It must be made from milk produced by Welsh farms from cows fed a predominantly forage based diet.
 Traditional Welsh Caerphilly is delicious on a cheese board accompanied by the fresh acidity of a crisp apple or handful of grapes and it makes a truly authentic Welsh supper when baked with leeks.

-Katie Goodchild, our wine partner from Heritage Wines enjoyed her first taste of Caws Teifi Caerphilly baked in a leek gratin and matched it with Flint Vineyard's Bacchus 2019.
+Katie Goodchild, enjoyed her first taste of Caws Teifi Caerphilly baked in a leek gratin and matched it with Flint Vineyard's Bacchus 2019.
 This wine displays notes of fresh lime peel and a lavender-like perfume, underpinned by elderflower and a peppery spice.
 The mid-palate has a textural mouth-feel, buffering England’s trademark acidity.
 Situated on the Norfolk / Suffolk border not far from Bungay, Flint Vineyard is quickly becoming one of England’s top wine producers.
 Acclaim comes from wine critic Oz Clarke and the wine merchants Berry Bros & Rudd, who chose Flint Vineyard as their first English wine listing.
 Buttery flavours in Caws Teifi Caerphilly are also a great match for cool climate Chardonnay - English white Burgundy or New Zealand’s Gisborne.

 Celtic Promise is a semi-soft washed rind cheese also made by Caws Teifi.
 It is one of only two cheeses to win twice the title of 'Supreme Champion' at the British Cheese Awards (1998 and 2005).
 Made from locally sourced raw cow's milk, this dumpling-shaped cheese has the slightly sticky, orangey-pink rind typical of a washed rind cheese.
 This spicy rind gives Celtic Promise a pungent, fruity aroma contrasting with its milder, buttery paste that is vibrant yellow and supple in texture.
 Celtic Promise is made to a Caerphilly-style recipe on the Caws Teifi farm in Wales.
 It is then moved to East Sussex for maturation where it is smear-ripened and washed in cider twice weekly for eight weeks.
 Celtic Promise tastes great with an accompaniment of sweet apple chutney.
 It also melts beautifully (similar to Raclette and Ogleshield) making it the perfect ingredient for an indulgent Welsh rarebit or on top of a jacket potato.